 This new generation of housing analysis and policy will build upon the earlier rounds of policy development of the 1980s and 1990s, which continue to focus upon peripheral and newer irregular settlements but has the distinguishing policy focus upon rehabilitation, redesign, and retrofitting self-built housing for contemporary users and stakeholders.
 The primary anticipated product is to contribute new and sensitive policy recommendations to international housing agencies, national and city governments, as well as a series of collaborative publications that will, we hope stimulate further research and creative thinking about housing rehabilitation and urban sustainability.

-This website contains various portals that can be accessed via the top menu bar and through a brief introduction in either Spanish or English the reader will be directed to several discrete sections of LAHN’s activities: The Network itself and detailed information about the case study cities; the Research Methodology that we have developed and the protocols associated with different stages and strategies of analysis; The Databases that we are creating to that common methodology; and Network Publications as these come on line.
+This websites contains various portals that can be accessed via the top menu bar and through a brief introduction in either Spanish or English the reader will be directed to several discrete sections of LAHN’s activities: The Network itself and detailed information about the case study cities; the Research Methodology that we have developed and the protocols associated with different stages and strategies of analysis; The Databases that we are creating to that common methodology; and Network Publications as these come on line.
 Not all materials are presented in both Spanish and English, and materials will be uploaded in the language in which they are received here in Austin.
 But we will aim to ensure that there is sufficient bilingual material in the portals and sub-folders so as to allow for adequate orientation and access around the website.

 Once again, welcome!

 Emeritus C.B.
 Smith Sr. Centennial #1 Chair in US-Mexico Relations

 Emeritus Professor Dept. of Sociology and at the LBJ School of Public Affairs